Fox Corporation (FOXA) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Fox Corporation (FOXA) is $38.38, which is $6.1 above the current market price.
-The public float for FOXA is 430.53M and currently, short sellers hold a 6.47% of that float.
-On March 14, 2023, FOXA’s average trading volume was 2.60M shares.
+The average price point forecasted by analysts for Fox Corporation (FOXA) is $38.38, which is $5.65 above the current market price.
+The public float for FOXA is 430.53M, and currently, short sellers hold a 6.47% ratio of that floaft.
+The average trading volume of FOXA on March 20, 2023 was 2.63M shares.

 FOXA’s Market Performance